 6 minutes walk from San Lorenzo Basilica

-This is often referred to as “Michelangelo’s Museum” because it’s the gallery that displays the highest number of artwork by the famous Renaissance artist.
+This is often referred to as “Michelangelo’s Museum” because it’s the gallery that displays the highest number of artworks by the famous Renaissance artist.
 In fact, the masterpiece that attracts thousands every day is Michelangelo’s David sculpture.

 You will easily spot it because it’s huge, well-exposed all by itself and surrounded by nothing but a huge crowd.
-The best way to skip the crowd and save time is to book a private tour.
+The best way to skip the crowd and save time is to book a Florence private tour.
 There are tours that include several attractions and others only to the Galleria dell’Accademia.

 Stroll along the Lungarno

 Round off your first, super busy day in Florence with a well-deserved walk along the river.
 The sun will be set or about to, and you can enjoy the lights of the buildings reflecting on it as well as of the city’s bridges.